 Jamaican Me Crazy – New Ecommerce Website, Coming Soon!

-The next local client we are going to help is Jamaican Me Crazy.
-We have identified the major problems and most promising opportunities for this business and are rolling out at strategic plan.
+The next local client we are going to help is Jamaican Me Crazy Ventnor NJ.
+We have identified the major problems and most promising opportunities for this business and are rolling out a strategic plan.
 The current Jamaican Me Crazy website is a very static, outdated site with surface information, limited functionality, mediocre imagery, and virtually no authority or trust – much like we’ve seen across other Atlantic County NJ website design examples.
 We need to upgrade this website before doing anything else on the front end.

 Development is in the works for the new Jamaican Me Crazy website, which will serve as a fully functioning online store.
 Besides detailed product listings, a secure sockets layer (SSL) and credit card processing, there will be a ton of keyword optimized written content and website verification steps taken to help make this website visible and effective as a sales tool.
 There is a basic landing page serving as a placeholder until the new ecommerce website is ready to launch.